Affordable Housing - Supplementary Planning Guidance 2024

 2. Definition of Affordable Housing

-2.1 Consistently with regional policy, the Mid and East Antrim Borough Council LDP 2030 - Plan Strategy defines affordable housing as comprising of social rented housing and intermediate housing.
+2.1 Consistently with regional policy, Council's LDP 2030 - Plan Strategy defines affordable housing as comprising of social rented housing and intermediate housing.

 This is housing that is provided at an affordable rent by a registered housing association; that is, one which is registered and regulated by the Department for Communities as a social housing provider.